pikket13/Website-prototype/README.md

-# Conecept of a renovated website
+# Concept of a renovated website
 Slovenian artist wants to rebrand and this is a prototype of a new website.